Disc-epics/HOPE/README.md

 On macOS/Linux, connect to `smb://templeton.ecn.purdue.edu/disc/` or
 `sftp://templeton.ecn.purdue.edu/web/groups/earlybirdsystem` with the same credentials.

-However, it is suggested for ease and reproducability to update the server using the `./scripts/deploy.py` script instead of manually copying files.
+However, it is suggested for ease and reproducibility to update the server using the `./scripts/deploy.py` script instead of manually copying files.

 ## Basic server setup
 The site is on ECN, which has a pretty restricted environment to run in.
-It uses apache to host all the content, with a hook into python using mod_python to run the django app.
+It uses apache to host all the content, with a hook into python using mod_python to run the Django app.

 This glue code is from the [tutorial on ecn](https://engineering.purdue.edu/ECN/Support/KB/Docs/ConfiguringDjango) and can be found at `server/django.cgi`.
 This code is only every run on the server, which means it can be difficult to test.

 The server configuration has python 3.4.
-This is because python 3.4 is the latest version of python installed on the ECN servers, and django 2.0 is the lastest version that supports python 3.4.
+This is because python 3.4 is the latest version of python installed on the ECN servers, and django 2.0 is the latest version that supports python 3.4.
 If this is installed on another server with more up to date python versions, that can be updated.

 Note that there have been modifications to the `django.cgi` file from the tutorial: namely porting to python 3 because it was python 2, and setting some environment variables that are needed just on the server.